two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 views at sunset of the entire Tulum Beach shoreline from a hill at Parque Nacional Tulum

-The atmosphere in Tulum is special; there’s a reason it’s one of the most visited cities in the world during winter months.
+The atmosphere in Tulum is unique; there’s a reason it’s one of the most visited cities in the world during winter months.

 Don’t forget to walk along the Parque Nacional Tulum, a small forest hike with mesmerizing views of Tulum’s beach shorelines.